University Honors Scholars

 Mission Statement

-The LMU Honors Scholars Program exists to promote undergraduate scholarship and encourage intellectual dialogue among students.
+The University Honors Scholars exists to promote undergraduate scholarship and encourage intellectual dialogue among students.
 It deepens values through an approach of critical reading and writing in courses reinforced with service learning and increased social and cultural collaboration.
-The LMU HSP is marked by its interdisciplinary nature and course objectives that focus on analysis, integration, and application.
+The LMU UHS is marked by its interdisciplinary nature and course objectives that focus on analysis, integration, and application.
 A service ethic is reinforced by activities and responsibilities throughout the program where Honors students reach out to fellow students and to the broader community.

 Program Design and Benefits